Autism Children's Book for Ages 6 to 14

 Literal Thinking

-From “burning out” to “cat got your tongue,” Adrián’s brain creates pictures of what words actually say, showing how literal processing works and why it’s not wrong, just different.
+From burning out to cat got your tongue, Adrián’s brain creates pictures of what words actually say.
+This shows how literal processing works and why it is not wrong.
+It is just a different and completely valid way of experiencing language.

 Therapy as Safety

-Berta, Adrián’s therapist since 17 months old, represents therapy not as “fixing” but as a safe lake where heavy feelings can be sorted and understood.
-She teaches him how to open his invisible backpack, separate his own emotions from others’, and unload what doesn’t belong to him, showing therapy as a place of growth, not repair.
+Berta, Adrián’s therapist since he was 17 months old, represents therapy not as fixing but as a safe lake where heavy feelings can be sorted and understood.
+She helps him open his invisible backpack, separate his own emotions from the ones he absorbed from others, and put down what does not belong to him.
+Therapy in this book is a place of growth, not repair.

 Practical Tools

-Adrián learns concrete, useable strategies for when his invisible backpack feels overwhelming: breathing techniques like blowing bubbles, grounding exercises like finding five specific things around him, and identifying his safe people who accept him authentically.
-These aren’t abstract concepts but real tools children can practice and use in their daily emotional regulation.
+Adrián learns real strategies for when his invisible backpack feels too heavy.
+Breathing techniques like blowing bubbles.
+Grounding exercises like finding five specific things around him.
+Identifying his safe people, the ones who accept him exactly as he is.
+These are not abstract ideas.
+They are tools your child can actually practice and use.

 Real autism experiences explained with empathy and understanding.